-\paragraph{Figure post-processing} At test time, we leverage the multimodal projection head $\delta(\cdot)$ as a post-processing module to add missing figures and/or remove unnecessary ones.
+\paragraph{Figure Post-Processing.} At test time, we leverage the multimodal projection head $\delta(\cdot)$ as a post-processing module to add missing figures and/or remove unnecessary ones.
 Table~\ref{table:overall} (f) shows this post-processing further improves the two image-related metrics, LC-FS and TFR.
 For simplicity, we add figures following equally fitting in template-based design instead of using OP to predict its location.

-\paragraph{Layout prediction vs. templates} The object placer (OP) predicts the layout to decide where and how to put the extracted objects.
+\paragraph{Layout Prediction vs. Template.} The OP predicts the layout to decide where and how to put the extracted objects.
 We compare this with a template-based approach, which selects the current section title as the slide title and puts sentences and figures in the body line-by-line.
 For those extracted figures, they will equally fit (with the same width) in the remaining space under the main content.
 The result shows that the predicted-based layout, which directly learns from the layout loss, can bring out higher mIoU with the groundtruth.
-But for the template-based design, in the aspect of the visualization, it can make the generated slide deck more consistent.
+And in the aspect of the visualization, the template-based design can make the generated slide deck more consistent.

-\paragraph{Topic-aware evaluation} We evaluate performance in a topic-dependent and independent fashion.
+\paragraph{Topic-Aware Evaluation.} We evaluate performance in a topic-dependent and independent fashion.
 To do this, we train and test our model on data from each of the three research communities (CV, NLP, and ML).
 Table~\ref{table:topic} shows that models trained and tested within each topic performs the best (not surprisingly), and that models trained on data from all topics achieves the second best performance, showing generalization to different topic areas.
 Training on NLP data, despite being the smallest among the three, seems to generalize well to other topics on the text metric, achieving the second best on ROUGE-SL (28.9).
 Training on CV data provides the second highest performance on the text-figure metric TFR (15.8), and training on ML achieves the highest figure extraction performance (LC-FS F1 of 31.4).